Piecewise deterministic sampling with splitting schemes: Numerical experiments

 Notice that $\psi$ is invariant by translation of the whole system, so that $e^{-\psi}$ is not integrable on $\R^N$.
-However we are not interested in the behavior of the barycentre $\bar x = \frac1N \sum_{i=1}^N x_i$, so we consider $e^{-\psi}$ as a probability density on the subspace $\{x\in \R^N,\bar x =0\}$, which amounts to looking at the system of particles from its center of mass.
-Anyway, in practice, we run particles in $\R^N$ without constraining their barycentre to zero, which does not change the output as long as we estimate the expectations of translation-invariant functions.
-Specifically, here, we consider the empirical variance of the system
+However, we are interested in a translation-invariant function, so we consider $e^{-\psi}$ as a probability density on the subspace $\{x\in \R^N,\bar x =0\}$, which amounts to looking at the system of particles from its centre of mass.
+In practice, we run particles in $\R^N$ without constraining their barycentre to zero, which does not change the output as long as we estimate the expectations of translation-invariant functions.

-The important points concerning this model (which are typically met in real molecular dynamics as in \cite{weisman}) are the following.
 The forces $\nabla \psi$ can be decomposed in two parts, one of which (the chain interaction) is unbounded and not globally Lipschitz but is relatively cheap to compute (with a complexity $O(N)$), while the second part (the mean-field interaction) is bounded but numerically expensive (with a complexity $O(N^2)$).
-If this decomposition is not taken into account, so that we simply run a classical MCMC sampler based on the computation of $\na \psi$, then the step size has to be very small because of the non-Lipschitz part of the forces, and then each step is very costly because of the mean-field force.
-Besides, due to the non-Lipschitz part, sampling a continuous-time PDMP via thinning would not be very efficient (in fact in this specific simple case it could be possible to design a suitable thinning procedure with some effort, but this would be more difficult with 3D particles and singular potentials such as the Lennard-Jones one \cite{weisman}).
+If this decomposition is not taken into account and we simply run a classical MCMC sampler based on the computation of $\na \psi$, then the step size is required to be very small due to the non-Lipschitz part of the forces, leading to a poor numerical efficiency since the costly mean-field force has to be computed at each step.
+Alternatively, in order to simulate a continuous-time PDMP (e.g. the BPS) via thinning for this model, the non-Lipschitz part of the potential would induce high-order polynomial bounds on the jump rate, leading to many jump proposals and a poor numerical efficiency.
+This issue would be even more critical with 3D particles and singular potentials such as the Lennard-Jones one considered in~\citet{weisman}.

-Now, as was already discussed in Section~\ref{subsec:subsamp} for subsampling, PDMPs and their splitting schemes can be used with a splitting of the forces.
-In the present case, we consider a ZZS where the switching rate of the $i$-th velocity is given by
+Now, as was already discussed in Section~\ref{subsec:subsamp} for subsampling, PDMPs and their splitting schemes can be used with a splitting of the forces\footnote{The word \emph{splitting} is here used for two different notions which should not be confused; one the one hand, the Strang splitting~\eqref{eq:Strang} used to define a discrete-time scheme, and on the other hand the decomposition of the forces $\na \psi$ in several parts, each part being treated with a jump mechanism.
+It is possible to do a splitting scheme of a PDMP without splitting the forces, as it is possible to sample by thinning a continuous-time PDMP with splitted forces (e.g. the ZZS where $\na\psi$ is splitted on the canonical basis).
+By contrast, for multi-time-step methods for HMC, splitting forces is directly related to splitting the operator $-\nabla\psi\cdot \na_v$.}.
+Let us illustrate the idea for ZZS.
+We consider a ZZS where the switching rate of the $i$-th velocity has the form